 The Offshore Renewable Energy (ORE) Catapult’s UKAS accredited High Voltage Electrical Laboratory has taken delivery of a 640kV resonant transformer in collaboration with Doble Engineering.

-The new partnership gives the HV laboratory an enhanced capability enabling testing on bushings, high voltage power cables and other transmission system equipment up to 640kV levels.
+The new partnership gives the HV laboratory, based at the National Renewable Energy Centre in Blyth, an enhanced capability enabling testing on bushings, high voltage power cables and other transmission system equipment up to 640kV levels.
 The combination of the HV laboratory testing and Doble’s field testing experience will provide the market with a unique and independently accredited testing and problem solving service.

 The laboratory, which has a long track record of delivering type certification and development test support, performing failure investigations, life extension opportunity assessments and technology validation support relating to new technologies, was awarded accreditation by UKAS for the testing of power cable systems in 2013; complementing the lab’s existing ASTA/Intertek credentials.
 The arrival of the 640kV transformer enhances the existing 1MV DC voltage supply capability, and is a significant upgrade to the AC test capability in the laboratory.
 It allows power frequency (50Hz) AC withstand testing as part of the type test requirement on equipment for use on systems with operational voltage levels up to 400kV.
 The transformer will also be used to carry out insulation breakdown testing on HV power cables, such as partial discharge (PD), radio interference voltage (RIV) and tan delta tests.

 With wave and tidal array power systems being developed and offshore oil, gas and offshore wind inter-array systems moving to ever higher operational voltages, these test services and skills will help to support the development and certification of the next generation of offshore transmission and distribution power systems.